Accessible link guidelines

 - Never use CSS to remove the outline from links.
 Ensure the focus state is highly visible.

 Links that clearly communicate their destination help users decide what action to take.
 For people using screen readers or other assistive devices, meaningful links can save much time and frustration.
-Low-vision users and those who are color blind or have other vision issues rely on links that are clearly marked and that respond with a noticeable focus state.

 Screen readers can generate and read aloud a list of the links found on a page.
 This is a useful way to navigate, provided the links are descriptive.
 For instance, a list of "Read more" links doesn't adequately describe the links' various destinations.
 Using the destination page's title or subject matter as the link text is much more informative.